nqngo/talks/slides/itpa/life-of-jacky.md

 ## What I have learned

-- Work under pressure capabilities
+- Work under pressure capability
 - "Can do" attitude
 - CIA triad, availability is critical and should consider with care when trying to uplift Confidentiality or Integrity
 - Communication - key to your success
 - People/Process/Technology

 Note:

 ---